mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 276 - Untested Regular Expressions/readme.md

 AI can detect basic regular expression patterns and missing feedback with clear prompting.

-it might not automatically create detailed test cases or descriptions unless asked specifically.
+It might not automatically create detailed test cases or descriptions unless asked specifically.

 ## Try Them! 🛠